What is a Yeast Infection?

 - Avoiding douches or other feminine hygiene products.

-If you have more questions about yeast infections, or you want to know how to find a clinic near you, contact your local health department.
+If you have more questions about yeast infections, or you want to know how to find a clinic near you, call your local health department or family planning program.
+You can also find a testing center near you at http://gettested.cdc.gov/.